ogagaoghene/todo-list-structure/README.md

 ```

 ## Run tests
 To run the tests for linters locally, you must have node installed on your computer.
 Install the necessary packages.
-Run npx stylelint "*/.{css,scss}" Run npx hint .
-Run npx eslint .
+Run npx stylelint "**/*.{css,scss}", and npx eslint .

 ### Prerequisites